 There is a big difference between civil courts and criminal courts.
-The obvious fact is one deals with money in large part and the other, the loss of liberty: jail or prison.
-The rules of evidence that govern both systems are essentially the same. . . or so one would think.
+The obvious fact is one deals with money and the other, the loss of liberty (e.g., jail or prison).
+The rules of evidence that govern both systems are essentially the same.
+At least, one would think they should be the same.
 The reality is that criminal courts have come under large scrutiny for not following the rules of evidence when it comes to the forensic problem of bogus science.
 The National Academy of Science and The National Institute of Justice were both contracted to perform a comprehensive study on the state of modern forensic science methods allowed in court.
-They issued a scathing report: https://www.ncjrs.gov/pdffiles1/nij/grants/228091.pdf
+They issued a scathing report.
+Here is the report: https://www.ncjrs.gov/pdffiles1/nij/grants/228091.pdf

 1. Whether the theory or technique employed by the expert is generally accepted in the scientific community;

 2. Whether it has been subjected to peer review and publication;

 3. Whether testing the theory is or will be possible;

 4. The known or potential rate of error and whether it is acceptable; and

 5. Whether the research is independent of the particular litigation or dependent on an intention to provide the proposed testimony.
 (In other words, a person cannot create a science just to use in court.)

 We need to do more to solve these forensic problems

 The purpose of the justice system is to arrive at truth.
 Truth is impossible when using fake methods to convict a person.
 As the commentator, Mike Mosher, refers to in the above video, it is alarming that our criminal courts across America have fallen prey to allowing the overzealous whims of law enforcement to dictate evidence, even when such evidence is fake.